I notice that you’ve been nominated for the Aurora Award a number of times, but never won. What gives?

 squib /skwib/ n. & v. • n.1. a small firework burning with a hissing sound and usu. with a final explosion.
 2. a short satirical composition, a lampoon. • v. (squibbed, squibbing) 1. tr.
 Amer. football kick (the ball) a comparatively short distance on a kick-off; execute a kick in this way.
 2. archaic 1 a intr write lampoon. b tr. lampoon [16th c.: orig. unkn.: perh. imit.]

-If you have a question for Mark, please leave it in the comments.
+If you have a question for Mark, please email him: markarayner (at) gmail (dot) com.
 IF he thinks it’s really (im)pertinent, he will probably post it here, with his answer.